ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial4-coherent-and-incoherent-scattering/README.md

 ## DISF, DCSF and NDTSF Calculations

-Now run the DISF and DCSF calculations with both the `converted_atm1_atm2.mdt` and `converted_atm1atm2.mdt` trajectories using the following setting for the qvector generation.
+Now, run the DISF and DCSF calculations with both the `converted_atm1_atm2.mdt` and `converted_atm1atm2.mdt` trajectories using the following setting for the qvector generation.